Prelinger Library

 The Prelinger Library is a privately funded public library in San Francisco founded in 2004 and operated by Megan Prelinger and Rick Prelinger.
 It holds over 50,000 books, periodicals and pieces of print ephemera.
-Prelinger Library considers itself a "hybrid library" that blurs the distinction between digital and non-digital; as of 2009 it had over 3,700 e-books online.
+Prelinger Library considers itself a "hybrid library" that blurs the distinction between digital and non-digital; as of 2009 it had over 3,700 e-books online and has been digitizing much of its collection.

+The Prelingers were able to take advantage of lower rents after the dot-com bust to rent the space for the library.
 By its fourth year, the library was hosting approximately 1,000 visitors annually.
+Visitors are encouraged to drink complimentary tea and chat with other guests about what they have found.